bluescarni/piranha/doc/sphinx/fundamental_types.rst

 On the last line, we see the first real example of using a Piranha function from Python.
 The :py:func:`pyranha.math.binomial` function will take Python integers as arguments, convert them to C++ ``integer`` objects and pass them to the C++ function ``math::binomial()``.
-The output value of the C++ function will then be converted back to a Python integer and returned by the :py:func:`pyranha.math.binomial` function.
+The output value of the C++ function will be converted back to a Python integer which will then be returned by the :py:func:`pyranha.math.binomial` function.